Ninjadini/Neuro/Docs/AI/unity.md

 **One-line structs.** `[InspectorStyle(Inline = true)]` on a struct or class draws it as a single row instead of a foldout - wherever it appears: a list entry becomes `0  [stat ▾] [value]`, a field becomes `Name  [stat ▾] [value]`.
-The first field takes the row's name, the rest are unlabelled; give a field `[InspectorStyle(horizontal: 90)]` for a fixed width, otherwise it shares the remaining space. `[Header]` inside the type is ignored, and a null class value still shows the foldout so it can be created.
+The first field takes the row's name, the rest are unlabelled; give a field `[InspectorStyle(horizontal: 90)]` for a fixed width, otherwise it shares the remaining space.
+Add `InlineFieldNames = true` when every field needs its own name - a vector's `x` `y` - and the row becomes `Name  x [ ] y [ ]` with the row's name as its own leading label. `[Header]` inside the type is ignored, and a null class value still shows the foldout so it can be created.
+For a struct you cannot attribute (Unity's, a package's) call `NeuroSyncEditorFields.SetInline(typeof(float2), showFieldNames: true)` from the same `INeuroCustomTypesRegistryHook` that registers its fields; the effect is identical, and the call is stripped from player builds like `AddField`.

 ```csharp
 [InspectorStyle(Inline = true)]